rach7777/monax-may/content/explainers/blockchains.md

 ## Validation Within a Blockchain Network and Blockchain Clients

-*A blockchain network carries out its functions automatically, through a process which is historically called "mining” or "forging," but which we at Eris Industries simply call **validating**.*
+*A blockchain network carries out its functions automatically, through a process which is historically called "mining” or "forging," but which we at Monax simply call **validating**.*

 This process generally involves bundling the transactions which have come into the system during an established time, along with other parameters into a **block** of transactions and other data which is then placed into the **chain** of blocks.